Nested Pseudo Likelihood Estimation of Continuous-Time Dynamic Discrete Games: Monte Carlo Experiments

 Although we can see that the number of active firms in the discrete time and continuous time models is similar, the meaning of a particular value for the strategic interaction parameter $\theta_{\text{RN}}$ is different in the two models.
 In order to provide another means to compare the spectral radii, we also compare the discrete time model with the best-fit continuous time model in Figure~\ref{fig:spectral}.
 To do so, we use the same discrete time data for each replication and use it to estimate the continuous time model.
 Then we calculate the Jacobian $\Psi_\sigma$ as before and calculate the spectral radius.

-As such, the x-axis of Figure~\ref{fig:spectral} has two labels.
+As such, the horizontal axis of Figure~\ref{fig:spectral} has two labels.
 The upper labels denote the original values of $\theta_{\text{RN}}$ used to generate the discrete time data.
 The numbers in parentheses below are the corresponding estimates of $\theta_{\text{RN}}$ from the continuous time model.
 Note that when $\theta_{\text{RN}}$ is zero in continuous time, the spectral radius is also zero as established in Proposition~\ref{prop:zero}.
 Note that the continuous time estimates for the strategic interaction parameter are lower, and sometimes even negative, but the spectral radii are calculated using the absolute values of the eigenvalues so they are always positive.
-As $\theta_{\text{RN}}$ increases to five, spectral radius is at most around 0.16, even farther from one than before, so it it highly unlikely that there will be any convergence issues.
+As $\theta_{\text{RN}}$ increases to 11, spectral radius is at most around 0.23, even farther from one than before, so it it highly unlikely that there will be any convergence issues.
 As a result, in this example we can allow for a wider range of strategic interaction values than in discrete time without worrying about convergence to an inconsistent estimator.
+Even though the estimates always converged for the continuous time model, while the discrete time model failed to converge in many cases, this is not a universal result.
+In general, there can be multiple equilibria in continuous time models and unstable CTNPL fixed points, as discussed in Appendix~\ref{sec:psd08}.
+However, the sequential nature of moves in continuous time appears to improve convergence in practice in this heterogeneous agent entry-exit model.